sawyerwatts/Checklists/language/go.md

 - If unsure, check a factory's docs to see if there are clean up steps necessary.
 Similarly, check if the result has a `Close()` method.
+- If passing a struct to a func, it is assumed that it will not be updated unless the docs say otherwise.
+Ensure this is the case.

 ## Goroutines and Channels